 Paint also protects your wood just like stains or sealer.
 It is resistant to mold and mildew and protects your wood decks from sun and water damage.
 Also, depending on the paint, it can be very easy to remove if cured properly.

-In the end, it is worth it to investment in the best deck paint to prolong the life of your wood decks.
+Yes, it is worth it to invest in the best deck paint to prolong the life of your wood decks.
 Deck paint is available in many colors so you can pick one that matches your wood or go with a completely different color.

 What type of paint can you use for your deck?